 How to practice modes

-The best way to get to know the sound of a mode is to repeat a single chord and riff over it.
+The best way to get to know the sound of a mode is to write and repeat a single chord on a guitar or piano and riff over it.

 If you have access to some recording software, you could loop a piano chord and practice for hours.